Request a Demo

 Lastly, enter all the numbers you calculated from steps 1 to 6 in the Erlang call center staffing calculator

-It enables you to determine how many call center agents you need during each 30-minute (customizable to 15 minutes, 1 hour, and so on) period of the day.
+It enables you to determine how many call center agents you need during each 30-minute (customizable to 15 minutes, 1 hour, and so on) the day.

 For example, the number of advisors needed for the below numbers would be: